[FAQ] Frequently asked questions

 For this purpose and according to article 13 paragraph 9 of the Regulation (EG) no. 692/2008 and article 66 of the Regulation (EU) no. 2018/858 the "EU forum for the access to vehicle information" has been founded.
 The goal is the development of a uniform accreditation system and a process structure across Europe which shall help independent operators to service and repair vehicles in a safe manner if the safety features of the vehicles (e.g. software updates) are affected.

-The implementation has been officially postponed at the beginning of July and will start now on the 1 October 2023, starting with Sweden.
-Other countries can also start if they have a so called CAB (conformity assessment body).
-As the start at a certain date cannot be realized for all countries in the ECU, the countries will start in 2 month intervals between the 1 October 2023 and the 1 August 2023.
+Sweden started the introduction at the 1 October 2023 as the first country.
+As the start at a certain date could be realized for all countries in the ECU, the countries will start in 2 month intervals between the 1 October 2023 and the 1 August 2024.

 The following companies are affected by the certification process:

 - Repair shops,

 - Producers or dealers of shop equipment, tools or spare parts,